AdrianMacovei/ApiTestingProject/README.md

 ### Run the test in the Postman collection with steps billow:
 - Create a folder for this project

-- Clone the repo on your divice using in cmd git clone https://github.com/AdrianMacovei/API-Testing-Project
+- Clone the repo on your divice using in terminal command `git clone https://github.com/AdrianMacovei/API-Testing-Project`

 - Open Postman